 As they age, many men find they are urinating more frequently (including night time toilet trips) and dribbling urine.
-This is often because of an otherwise harmless growth in their prostate.
+This is often because of an otherwise harmless growth in their prostate (enlarged prostate).
 Prostate surgery and laser prostate surgery can remove the tissue that obstructs the urinary flow and causes these symptoms.

 The procedures takes 60 to 90 minutes, are largely painless and often don’t require an overnight stay.

 Most men’s prostates grow as they get older, often without any symptoms.
 It becomes a problem, however, when the prostate starts to press on the urethra (the tube which urine passes through) and affects urination.
 The condition is known as benign prostate hyperplasia (BPH).

 It’s likely you’ll be affected by symptoms such as having to urinate unusually frequently (including several times during the night) and urine dribbling.

 Your doctor may have suggested ‘watchful waiting’ and medicines but if they haven’t worked two procedures are available to correct it and hopefully end the symptoms.

 One involves a thin surgical tube and is called a transurethral resection of the prostate (TURP).
 The second is laser prostate surgery.

 Either procedure removes most or all of the enlarged prostate gland during a 60 to 90 minute operation.
 They can be performed under general anaesthetic (which means you’ll be asleep) or under local anaesthetic (which means you’ll be awake but you won’t feel any pain).